CynthiaMaldonado/R_Gapminder_Predictor/README.md

-# R end to end project
+# R end to end project: GapminderApp

 Given at least 3 csvs from Gapminders' website, our app predicts values of empty cells in one of them based on the information